delta3d/delta3d/branches/RB-2.0/readme.txt

       to rebuild STAGE, so the old DLLs will conflict.

    2. Ok, onto building the editor.
-Open: delta3d\VisualStudio\utilities\editor\editor.sln
+Open: delta3d\VisualStudio\utilities\STAGE\dtEditQt_2005.sln

-   3. Now we are going to make sure VisualStudio can find python.exe:

-      Select Tools->Options
-      Select the Projects folder
-      Select VC++ Directories
-      Change 'Show directories for:' to Executable files Add the root Python folder (e.g., 'C:\Python24') to the list of directories (or whatever you proper path is)

-   4. Build the entire solution.
+   3. Build the entire solution.

-   5. The STAGE.exe file should now reside in delta3d/bin.
+   4. The STAGE.exe file should now reside in delta3d/bin.
 Double-click to run!

 Windows w/ SCons & Linux
 -----------------------